BBC Pacific Quay: Functioning

 In addition, the Quay stage studio is used to host musical performances in front of a studio audience; acts have included KT Tunstall, Texas and The Fratellis.
 The central feature of the complex is used to record interviews, host political programming and transmit webcasts such as Authors Live.

 The complex also houses facilities needed for television productions, such as nine dressing rooms, large green rooms, audience lounge, make up, wardrobe, production offices and full studio technical support services.

 The complex also houses six radio studios used for BBC Radio Scotland, BBC Radio nan Gàidheal and other radio stations.

 Productions

-Productions to be filmed at BBC Pacific Quay include The Weakest Link, Mrs. Brown's Boys, Impossible, Unbeatable, Get Set Galactic, The Hit List, Picture Slam, Richard Osman's House of Games, Catch Point, Sex Rated and PopMaster TV for Channel 4.
+Productions to be filmed at BBC Pacific Quay include The Weakest Link, Mrs. Brown's Boys, Impossible, Unbeatable, Get Set Galactic, Saturday Mash-Up!, The Hit List, Picture Slam, Richard Osman's House of Games, Catch Point, Sex Rated and PopMaster TV for Channel 4.